bjartwolf/cancellation_practice/README.md

 and when you manage to make the test green, run the same command with Test1 etc

 Or run it with your favorite test runner, I prefer Visual Studio with NCrunch.

+Main learning goals when it is completed is
+What is cancellation token?
+What is the cancellation token source?
+What is a cancellationtoken.none?
+What is Pollys cancellationtoken.default?

+What happens when you cancel something?
+How do you pass cancellationtokens around?
+How do you combine them?
+How does polly do this?